MohamedEhabHafez/Sorting_Aruco_Markers/README.md

 # Sorting_Aruco_Markers
 sorting crops/boxes based on Aruco Markers.
-Warehous or Factory Use.
+Warehouse or Factory Use.

 ## Installing and building the tiago_public_ws
 First of all open a terminal and create an empty workspace: